Why Cadyn Upgraded from Dental Bonding to Veneers [VIDEO]

 When compared to dental bonding, veneers are:

-Factors like the location and condition of the tooth needing treatment, your budget, and your long-term goals all play a role.
+Factors like the location and condition of the affected teeth, her budget, and her long-term goals all played a role.

-For Cadyn, she didn’t want to worry about chips or discoloration, and she wanted a solution that’d last for as long as possible.
+For Cadyn, she didn’t want to worry about chips or discoloration.
+She also wanted a solution that’d last as long as possible.

 Cadyn’s new smile with porcelain veneers